 If you incur a financial loss that you wouldn’t have done if it weren’t for the trader’s actions/ in-action, you will be allowed to make a claim for damages.

-Be aware that these regulations give the trader a defence to a claim for damages in certain circumstance, for example if they can demonstrate that their actions were accidental, due to a mistake or factors outside their control.
-This is sometime exploited by the trader however the court look very seriously at these defences and will determined the defence in the light of the purpose and intent of the breaching party
+Be aware that these regulations give the trader a defence to a claim for damages in certain circumstance, for example, if they can demonstrate that their actions were accidental, due to a mistake or factors outside their control.
+This is sometimes exploited by the trader, however, the court look very seriously at these defences and will determine the defence in the light of the purpose and intent of the breaching party

 Important Factors to Note:

 For these new rights to redress to apply, you must have entered into a contract/ commitment/agreement etc.